signalfx/otelworkshop/docs/apm/k8s/index.md

 `cd ~/otelworkshop/k8s/java/manual-inst`

 Deploy an app with ONLY manual instrumentation:

-><ins>If you are doing this workshop as part of a group, before the next step, add your initials do the APM environment</ins>
+!!! important
->edit the `java-reqs-manual-inst.yaml` below and add your initials to the environment i.e. change all instances:
+    If you are doing this workshop as part of a group, before the next step, add your initials do the APM environment: edit the `java-reqs-manual-inst.yaml` below and add your initials to the environment i.e. change all instances:
->`deployment.environment=apm-workshop`
+    `deployment.environment=apm-workshop`
     to
->`deployment.environment=sjl-apm-workshop`
+    `deployment.environment=sjl-apm-workshop`

 ```
 kubectl apply -f java-reqs-manual-inst.yaml
 ```